shuyuan-liu/uart_pwm_music/readme.md

  ┕━┷━┷━┷━┷━┷━┷━┷━┷━┙ ┕━┷━┷━┷━┷━┷━┷━┷━┷━┙ ┕━┷━┷━┷━┷━┷━┷━┷━┷━┙ ┕━
 ```

+> Unfortunately for us, some chips can pause briefly between bytes when running at high speeds.
+While this doesn’t violate the UART protocol, it causes additional noise and slowdown in the audio.

 By changing the 8 data bits, a PWM effect can be achieved.
 To make a 50% duty cycle for example, the data byte `11110000` can be used.
+Note that data is sent LSB first over UART, thus the reversed bits in each byte.

 ```
  ┌────── byte 1 ─────┬────── byte 2 ─────┬────── byte 3 ─────┐